English | Help | Sign in

 Selecting panels manually

-Each selection will appear in the Page Attributes panel, in descending order (i.e. the first panel in the reading order will appear at the top, and the last panel at the bottom.)
+Each selection will appear in the Page Attributes panel, in descending order (i.e. the first panel in the reading order will appear at the top, and the last panel at the bottom).
 For clarity, a circle in the top right of each selection will display a number showing its place in the sequence on the page.

-Modifying selections:
+Modifying selections

-• By clicking and dragging anywhere in the middle of a selection, you can change its position on the page.
+By clicking and dragging anywhere in the middle of a selection, you can change its position on the page.

 In the Page Attributes panel, each selection is represented by a row showing a masking color preview, pixel dimensions, and number in descending order of how they will appear in Guided View.
 Click and drag the left-hand side indicated by three squares to re-order selections.

-Click on any selection to reveal a dropdown of all attributes of that selection.
+Click any selection to reveal a dropdown of all attributes of that selection.
 From this dropdown you can:

 • Delete the selection by clicking the trashcan icon.
 (You can also use the Delete key on your keyboard to remove the currently active selection at any time.)